gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 After receiving the `CloseSequenceResponse` message, the WCF Initiator transmits a `TerminateSequence` message for the request sequence on an HTTP request and expects the `TerminateSequenceResponse` on the HTTP response.

 Like the `CloseSequence` exchange, terminating the request sequence implicitly terminates the reply sequence.
-This means the WCF Initiator includes the reply sequence’s final `SequenceAcknowledgement` on the `TerminateSequence` message and the reply sequence does not have a `TerminateSequence` exchange.
+This means the WCF Initiator includes the reply sequence's final `SequenceAcknowledgement` on the `TerminateSequence` message and the reply sequence does not have a `TerminateSequence` exchange.

 The WCF Responder transmits the `TerminateSequenceResponse` message on the HTTP response.